 Highway to growth

-India has a well-developed framework for Public-Private Partnerships in the Highway sector.
-Asian Development Bank ranked India # 1 in PPP operational maturity and designated India as a developed market for PPPs.
+India has a well-developed framework for Public-Private-Partnerships (PPP) in the highway sector.
+Asian Development Bank ranked India #1 in PPP operational maturity and designated India as a developed market for PPPs.

-The recently launched Bharatmala Pariyojana aims to build 66,100 km of Economic corridors, Border & Coastal Roads, Expressways to boost the Highway Network and increase the traffic to 70-80%.
+The Govt. of India (GoI) is planning to expand the national highway network to over 200,000 km.
+It has recently launched the Bharatmala Pariyojana, which aims to build 66,100 km of economic corridors, border & coastal roads, and expressways to boost the highway network.
 It is envisaged that the programme will provide 4-lane connectivity to 550 districts, increase the vehicular speed by 20-25% and reduce the supply chain costs by 5-6%.

 100% FDI allowed under automatic route.